Type of Dive: Cave

 Minimum Qualification: Advanced Open Water

 Rated one of the top 10 Best Dives in Australia!

 The island of Fish Rock gives no indication of the splendor that lies underneath.
 At 120 metres long, and well known as one of the largest ocean caverns in the southern hemisphere, FISH ROCK CAVE has attracted divers worldwide.
 Enter the deep end of the cave at a depth of 24 metres where thousands of bullseyes hang suspended.

 Dive into the tunnel entrance over huge wobbegong sharks and a large bull ray resting on the bottom.
 You’ll pass by clusters of live cowry shells, Spanish dancer, bryozoan lace coral and sea cucumbers to name but a few.

 Ascend up one of the two vertical chimneys with only your torch light piercing the darkness, and see the many glowing eyes from hundreds of painted crayfish following your progress.
 At the right time of year, giant cuttlefish lay their eggs in the cave and the huge male is a spectacular sight with his colours flashing.
 Pop up into the bubble cave for a quick chat before emerging into the light zone.

 During most of the year grey nurse sharks are regularly sighted silhouetted in the opening making it a photographers’ paradise.
-There are also nudibranchs, bright orange zooanthids, moray eels and anemone and clown fish….and all this before emerging.
+There are also nudibranchs, bright orange zooanthids, moray eels, anemone and clown fish.